Sierra Nevada web tools

 Contributors

-Dr. Connor Wood, K. Lisa Yang Center for Conservation Bioacoustics, Cornell Lab of Ornithology
+Dr. Connor Wood.
+K. Lisa Yang Center for Conservation Bioacoustics, Cornell Lab of Ornithology, Cornell University

-Dr. Zach Peery, Dept. of Forest and Wildlife Ecology, University of Wisconsin Madison
+Dr. M. Zach Peery.
+Dept. of Forest and Wildlife Ecology, University of Wisconsin – Madison

 Dr. Alina Cansler, University of Montana